Michael McFadyen's Scuba Diving - Around Bare Island

 In March 2001 a friend and I used my two scooters to do this dive.
 We even went right out to the Bombora before turning to the west and hitting the sand edge again.
 It took us 57 minutes and I used less than 150 bar of a 62 cubic foot tank.
 A great dive, during which we saw 25 to 35 sea dragons (I saw 25 and my buddy reckons he saw 10 I did not see), huge schools of bream, sweep, luderick and ladder-finned pomfrets as well as a few big kingfish.

 In August 2002 I did it again using a scooter, this time in reverse.
 A great dive.
 On 2 January 2004 I and a friend did the above dive without scooters, a fantastic dive!

-An alternative is to start at the back south-eastern corner of Bare Island and do a 3/4 circumnavigation.
-Follow the directions from A above.
+An alternative is to start at the back south-eastern corner of Bare Island and do a half circumnavigation.
+See the separate page on that dive.